portworx/px-docs/release-notes/rel-notes-priv.md

 Upgrade Note 1: Upgrade to 1.3 requires a node restart in non-k8s environments.
 In k8s environments, the cluster does a rolling upgrade

-Uprade Note 2: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes
+Upgrade Note 2: Ensure all nodes in PX cluster are running 1.3 version before increasing replication factor for the volumes

+Upgrade Note 3: Container information parsing code has been disabled and hence the PX-Lighthouse up to 1.1.7 version will not show the container information page.
+This feature will be back in future releases and with the new lighthouse

 ### Feature updates and noteworthy changes